Before contacting us, read the tracing guidance notes below

 Please note Pre-sue/litigation reports and financial background reports are fee per case due to the complexity of the investigations and are non refundable in all situations as outlined in our terms of service.

-Information provision is based on the subjects actual situation at the time the report is generated and if the report has minimal information it means we have searched against our datasets but the subject does not match for the given searches, for example if the the subject does not own property in the UK this will result in a nil return of information on the report for this section – property ownership.
+Information provision is based on the subjects actual situation that can be discovered at the time the report is generated and if the report has minimal information it means we have searched against our datasets but the subject does not match for the given searches, for example if the the subject does not own property in the UK this will result in a nil return of information on the report for this section – property ownership.
+Our information in no way is guaranteed to be complete in terms of assets or liability information as it is based on data from third parties and outside of our control, all reports are supplied in the best of faith but without guarantee – see terms of service

 All reports for Pre-sue/litigation reports and financial background reports are full and final and do not come with any recheck service.